Local Building Departments - Modulars

 Participating Jurisdictions

-Participating Jurisdictions (PJs) are jurisdictions that opt into the DOH installation program to assist with the installation inspections of manufactured homes, multifamily, and tiny homes in Colorado.
-These PJs are approved by the DOH to conduct installation inspections after they have submitted application and attended required installation training.
+Participating jurisdictions (PJs) are jurisdictions that opt into the DOH installation program to assist with the installation inspections of manufactured homes, multifamily, and tiny homes in Colorado.
+These PJs are approved by DOH to conduct installation inspections after they have submitted an application and attended required installation training.
 For more information please contact our Manufactured Home Installation Program Coordinator at dola_mhip@state.co.us.